 - ¼ tsp pepper powder (optional)

-- 2 tbsp corn flour or corn starch
+- 2 tbsp corn flour or corn starch or just wheat flour

 - Salt to taste